TUDelft-IN4303-2014/assignments/milestone1-editor/questions.md

     module subdir/c

-If you get errors while you think you shouldn't, do the following:

-1. Delete all `.sdf` files.
-2. Open all `.sdf3` files and run *Generate SDF (concrete, for selection)* from the *Transform* button.
+If you get errors while you think you shouldn't, open all `.sdf3` files and run *Generate SDF (concrete, for selection)* from the *Transform* button.
 If this does not result in a corresponding `.sdf` file, something is wrong in your `.sdf3` file.

 ##### Why does the `bracket` attribute has no effect?